Discover the world through travel & beyond!

 Grand Canyon Skywalk (Photo credit: jabiru, Depositphotos.com)

-9. Brave the Grand Canyon Skywalk.
+12. Brave the Grand Canyon Skywalk.

-Daredevils would also dig a stroll on Skywalk, a horseshoe-shaped glass-bottom bridge suspended 4,000 feet above the Colorado River.
+For a different way to view the Grand Canyon, take a stroll on Skywalk, a horseshoe-shaped glass-bottom bridge suspended 4,000 feet above the Colorado River.

-Skywalk is located on the edge of Grand Canyon West.
+Skywalk is located on the edge of the Grand Canyon West.
 Keep in mind that it will take about 4 hours to drive from the South Rim to Skywalk.
 Skywalk and Grand Canyon West are most easily accessible from Las Vegas.
 Book a bus tour from Sin City with optional Skywalk via GetYourGuide.

 Slide Rock State Park in Sedona, Arizona